ShahriarAzizAakash/Rails-Ecommerce/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.6.0

-* System dependencies
+* System dependencies postgresql

-* Configuration
+* Configuration Devise Config in Config.ru

 * Database creation